-Note FileMaker SQL uses the Unicode binary sort order, which is different from the FileMaker Pro sort order used with language sorting or with the default language-neutral sort order.
+Note FileMaker Server uses a unicode binary sort order, which is different from language sorting in FileMaker Pro or with the default language-neutral sort order.

 OFFSET and FETCH FIRST clauses

 The OFFSET and FETCH FIRST clauses are used to return a specified range of rows beginning from a particular starting point in a result set.
 The ability to limit the rows retrieved from large result sets allows you to "page" through the data and improves efficiency.